Christofle workshops, places that tell their stories

 Troughout its history, Maison Christofle has been opening overseas manufacturing sites, the most important of them is the Karlsruhe factory located in Germany.

 Opened in 1857, it supplied Christofle goldsmithery to Eastern Europe during 50 years: Germany, the Austro-Hungarian Empire, Poland, the Balkans and even Russia.
-It was permanently closed in 1921.
+The Karlsruhe factory has been permanently closed in 1921.

 From Bondy Street to all corners of the world, there is an important know-how and a whole collection of items that mak tableware and interior decoration shine.